imsingh/inders.in/_posts/2018-07-03-updating-to-angular-6.md

 It will install the latest angular cli for your project.

 ## Update Angular Configuration
-With Angular 6, team introduced various changes to configuration files.
+With Angular 6, the team introduced various changes to configuration files.
 They also introduced `ng update` command to automatically update to latest versions.

 To update the configuration of your angular project.
 Run the following command:
 ```bash